kutovoys/xray-torrent-blocker/README.md

 ## Contributing

 We welcome contributions from the community!
 If you have ideas for improvements or have found a bug, please create an issue or submit a pull request on GitHub.

+## VPN Recommendation

+For secure and reliable internet access, we recommend [BlancVPN](https://getblancvpn.com/?ref=tblocker).
+Use promo code `TRYBLANCVPN` for 15% off your subscription.